 Device Drivers

-This module summarizes LibXR's abstract interfaces for common hardware peripherals, providing a unified object-oriented programming approach.
-It supports asynchronous operations, configuration encapsulation, and platform adaptation.
+This module summarizes LibXR's abstract interfaces for common hardware peripherals.

-- Platform Independent: Abstract class interfaces have unified naming and behavior, independent of low-level hardware registers or driver structures;
+- Platform Independent: Abstract interfaces use unified naming and behavior, independent of low-level hardware registers or driver structures.

-- Asynchronous Operation Support: Uses the general operation model based on
+- Asynchronous Operation Support: The common operation model is based on

-, compatible with interrupts, DMA, and other hardware mechanisms; - Type Safety: Interface parameters and configuration structures use strong typing to improve reliability and code readability;
+ReadPort/WritePort, and fits interrupt- and DMA-driven implementations. - Type Safety: Interface parameters and configuration structures use strong typing.

-- Minimal Dependencies: Core modules rely only on C++17 features and basic LibXR components, suitable for bare-metal systems and various RTOS platforms;
+- Minimal Dependencies: Core modules rely only on C++17 features and basic LibXR components.

-- Flexible Extension: Each peripheral can be implemented according to platform capabilities, supporting resource reuse (e.g., shared buses);
+- Flexible Extension: Each peripheral can be implemented according to platform capabilities, including shared-resource cases such as shared buses.

 - GPIO (General Purpose Input/Output)